-The Republic of Guinea signed the Convention on Cluster Munitions on 3 December 2008, ratified on 21 October 2014, and the convention entered into force for the country on 1 April 2015.
+The Republic of Guinea signed the Convention on Cluster Munitions on 3 December 2008 and ratified it on 21 October 2014.
+The convention entered into force for the country on 1 April 2015.

-Guinea has not indicated if it plans to enact national implementation legislation for the convention.
+Guinea has not indicated whether it will enact specific national implementation legislation for the convention.

-As of July 2021, Guinea had not submitted its initial Article 7 transparency report for the convention, which was originally due by 19 April 2015.
-Timely submission of the report is a legal obligation, but Guinea has not indicated when it will provide it.
+As of August 2022, Guinea had not submitted its initial Article 7 transparency report for the convention, which was originally due by 19 April 2015.
+Timely submission of this report is a legal obligation.

-Guinea participated in the Oslo Process that created the convention, including the Dublin negotiations in May 2008, where it joined in the consensus adoption of the convention.
+Guinea participated in the Oslo Process which created the convention, and attended the Dublin negotiations in May 2008, where it joined in the consensus adoption of the convention.

-Guinea voted in favor of a UN General Assembly (UNGA) resolution urging universalization and implementation of the Convention on Cluster Munitions in December 2020.
-It previously voted in favor of the annual UNGA resolution in 2015–2018.
+Guinea voted in favor of a UNGA resolution promoting universalization and full implementation of the Convention on Cluster Munitions in December 2021.
+It previously voted in favor of the annual UNGA resolution promoting the convention in 2015–2018 and 2020.